JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 I am not a software developer.
 The code for the user interface is provided 'as-is' for sharing, copying, and modification.
 I assume no liability for any issues or damages arising from its use.

+(I mean, you should be fine; this is just an interface it will not modify data or anything)

 ## The full documentation for this project is being prepared